cisocrgroup/ocrd_cis/README.md

 ```

 ### ocrd-cis-ocropy-dewarp
-The ocropy-dewarp tool can be used to dewarp text lines of a workspace.
+The `ocropy-dewarp` tool can be used to dewarp text lines of a page.
-It runs the Ocropy baseline estimation and dewarping on every line in every text region of every PAGE in the input file group and references the resulting line image files in the output PAGE (as AlternativeImage).
+It runs the baseline estimation and center normalizer algorithm on every line in every text region of every PAGE in the input file group and references the resulting line image files in the output PAGE (as AlternativeImage).
 ```sh
 ocrd-cis-ocropy-dewarp \
   --input-file-grp OCR-D-SEG-LINE-BIN \